thedarkjester/P2PSwap/README.md

     **Note:** The UI does this for you, but if you interact directly with the contract, you would do this.

 5. pA accepts the swap (sending ETH if the swap is expecting pA to sweeten the deal) and boom, the Token(s) change owners. (`completeSwap` function)
-6. If pI or pA sweetened the deal with ETH, pI or pA can then `withdraw` their ETH from the contract at their leisure.
-Why didn't this happen automatically? - best practice is to use a withdraw pattern to keep operations discrete.
+6. If pI or pA sweetened the deal with ETH, pI or pA will automatically be sent their ETH portion.

 At this point it is important to note that the Swapper contract immediately loses approval for the ERC721 Token(s) because they have changed ownership unless you manually did an `approveForAll`.
 The same goes for the `ERC20` variants if you only set the allowance to the swap amounts.

-7. If the deal has expired and `pI` put ETH in, they can retrieve their balance by removing the swap and then withdrawing their funds.
+7. If the deal has expired and `pI` put ETH in, they can retrieve their balance by removing the swap withdrawing their funds in the same transaction.

 ## Open Swaps
 When `pI` wishes to make the swap open for anyone to accept, they are able to do so by specifying the acceptor as `address zero`.
 Importantly, this cannot apply to ERC721s on `pA`, so only the ERC20/1155/ETH variants are applicable.